Maximize Muscle Growth with 8 Reps for Hypertrophy

 The Importance of Rep Range in Hypertrophy Training

 The rep range selected during resistance training significantly influences the type of adaptations that occur within the muscles.
-Generally, lower rep ranges (1-5 reps) are associated with strength gains, while higher rep ranges (12-20 reps) tend to promote muscular endurance.
-However, the moderate rep range of 6-12 reps is often considered optimal for hypertrophy.
+Generally, lower rep ranges (1-5 reps) are associated with strength gains, while higher rep ranges (12-20 reps) promote muscular endurance.
+Moderate rep ranges of 6-12 reps are commonly considered optimal for hypertrophy because they strike a balance between mechanical tension and metabolic stress.

 The Benefits of 8 Reps for Muscle Growth